astheeggeggs/BRaVa_curation/README.md

-# Templates for WES QC pipeline
+# Example WES QC pipeline

 A collection of scripts to use as a starting point for running quality control on whole exome sequencing datasets using Hail.